 - 1. Except for mass casualty situations, paramedics will only transfer the ongoing care of the patient to an appropriate HCP whose scope of work allows them to assume the transfer of care. - 2.
-Paramedics must document in a legible fashion all relevant clinical information on the patient care record.
-Accepted medical terminology should be used and abbreviations should be avoided. - When a paramedic co-signs a patient care report (PCR) written out by a colleague, they are taking the same responsibility as the paramedic who filled out the PCR for the accuracy and completeness of the contents. - 3.
-The transfer of care from SHM-ERS to facility personnel occurs with triage by a registered nurse and the assignment of a CTAS score. - 4.
-Paramedics will cooperate with facility staff to ensure safe and appropriate off-loading. - 5.
-Paramedics will provide an appropriate report to a receiving HCP and will ensure that EMS is not immediately required or further assistance or emergent IFT.
+Paramedics must document in a legible fashion all relevant clinical information on the patient care record (PCR).
+Accepted medical terminology should be used and abbreviations should be avoided. - When a paramedic co-signs, a PCR written out by a colleague they are taking the same responsibility as the paramedic who filled out the PCR for the accuracy and completeness of the contents. - 3.
+For high-alert medications, the paramedic who prepared the medication and the paramedic who performed the double-check must both sign the PCR. - 4.
+The transfer of care to facility personnel occurs with triage by a registered nurse and the assignment of a CTAS score. - 5.
+Paramedics will cooperate with facility staff to ensure safe and appropriate off-loading. - 6.
+Paramedics will provide an appropriate report to a receiving HCP and will ensure that EMS is not immediately required for further assistance or emergent IFT before departing the patient drop-off destination.